lightmeterio/ControlCenter/README.md

 #### Password reset

-You can reset the user password using the command line:
+You can reset the administrator password using the command line:

 `./lightmeter -email_reset '<registration-email>' -password '<new-password>'`